kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 Above all, the DOM was slow...REALLY slow.
 JavaScript DOM manipulation didn't take hours, but the time it DID take was too long by software standards.

-However, clients liked the visual results provided by DOM manipulation.
+Nevertheless, clients liked the visual results provided by DOM manipulation.
 So it remained a best practice and evolved to be more efficient over time, and that was that.

 <h3>...Next Came The Quiet Time</h3>
 Internet stocks that rose high in the mid nineties came crashing down in the early 2000s.
 Few "web-only" companies were profitable and as a result, other companies, including Microsoft, said the web was a "passing fad."

-As a whole, web-only companies, didn't die out during this quiet time.
+As a whole, web-only companies didn't die out during this quiet time.
 They just experimented with their products while no one was watching, removed from the constant pressure of meeting deadlines.

 Mozilla rose to prominence during this time.
 Apple would release the Mac OS X operating system, setting them up for the world dominance they currently enjoy.

 And companies like Google would play around with a little-known piece of web browser technology called <code>XMLHttpRequest</code>.
 It allowed data to load onto the web page without the page needing to be fully refreshed.

-Google used <code>XMLHttpRequest</code> to build Gmail and Google Maps, two apps that load new data on the page without having to refresh it. <code>XMLHttpRequest</code> was awesome and other companies also created apps with the same functionality.
+Google used <code>XMLHttpRequest</code> to build Gmail and Google Maps, two apps that load data onto a page without refreshing it. <code>XMLHttpRequest</code> was awesome and other companies created apps using the same functionality.

 But as awesome as it was, <code>XMLHttpRequest</code> didn't change (most of) the world's opinion that the web was a fad.

 <h3>...A Guy Writes A Blog Post</h3>
-That all changed when web developer <a href="http://adaptivepath.org/ideas/ajax-new-approach-web-applications/">Jesse James Garrett wrote an article</a> defining apps that used <code>XMLHttpRequest</code> as "AJAX applications."
+That changed when web developer Jesse James Garrett <a href="http://adaptivepath.org/ideas/ajax-new-approach-web-applications/">wrote a blog post defining apps that used <code>XMLHttpRequest</code> as "AJAX applications"</a>.

 The article outlined how to build a web page that could load content without using page refreshes.
 In order to build AJAX apps, it said, you needed <code>XMLHttpRequest</code>, CSS, JavaScript and, of course, the DOM.

-The creativity inspired by AJAX was far out-shined the creativity inspired by the DOM API.
-AJAX let developers build games, calendar apps, word processing apps, any robust app they could think of.
+The creativity inspired by AJAX far out-shined the creativity inspired by the DOM API.
+Developers used AJAX to build games, calendars, word processing tools, any robust app they could think of.

-With the sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
+With this sudden burst of AJAX-inspired creativity, the web got its second wind in the business world.
 Everyone started paying attention to it again: the web was clearly not a fad.

 <h3>...JSON takes it from here</h3>
 Then object literals landed in JavaScript, meaning you could do <code>var obj = {}</code> instead of <code>var obj = new Object()</code>.
 This led to the creation of <a href="http://www.json.org/">JSON</a>.